CanyonTurtle/AWSM/README.md

 # AWSM

-> AWSM is work-in-progress and the minimum working prototype doesn't exist yet.
+> The minimum working prototype of AWSM doesn't exist yet.
 Feel free to PR ideas, and/or come back later!

 A customizable WASM retro virtual console for the web and web-compatible platforms.